mrzodeczko-dev/Travel-Agency-CQRS-Command-Side/README.md

 ## 🛠️ Common Issues
 [Back to Table of Contents](#toc)

 1. **Application fails to start — DB connection refused** — MySQL healthcheck must pass before the app starts.
 Check with `docker compose ps travel-agency-command-side-mysql` and `docker compose logs travel-agency-command-side-mysql`.
-The app waits for the healthcheck condition in `docker-compose.yml`.
+The app container waits on the healthcheck condition defined in `docker-compose.yml`.

-2. **`OverbookingException` on every request** — the hotel's capacity in the DB may be 0 or the `daily_availability` table is out of sync.
-Verify the `Hotel` record exists and has `capacity > 0`.
+2. **`OverbookingException` on every request** — the hotel's capacity in the DB may be 0 or the `daily_availabilities` table has stale data.
+Verify the `Hotel` record exists with `capacity > 0` and inspect the `daily_availabilities` rows for that hotel.

+3. **`409 — Resource is temporarily locked.
+Please retry.`** — a concurrent request is holding the pessimistic write lock on `daily_availabilities` for this hotel.
+The lock timeout is 3 seconds.
+Retry after a short delay; the other transaction will have committed or rolled back by then.

-3. **Outbox messages stuck / not published** — check Schema Registry is reachable at `http://schema-registry:8200`.
+4. **Outbox messages stuck / not published** — check that Schema Registry is reachable at `http://schema-registry:8200`.
 Inspect `docker compose logs travel-agency-command-side` for Kafka producer errors.
-After `max-retries` (default 5) messages move to the dead letter table — query `SELECT * FROM dead_letter` to inspect failures.
+After `max-retries` (default 5) failures, messages are moved to the `dead_letter` table — query it directly to inspect the error messages.

-4. **Optimistic Locking exception under load** — concurrent booking requests for the same hotel may trigger `OptimisticLockException`.
-The client should retry the request; this is by design.
-Consider reducing concurrency at the load-balancer level for a single hotel if retries are frequent.

-5. **Port conflict** — check for conflicts on `3307` (MySQL) and `8080` (app): `netstat -ano | findstr :3307`.
+5. **Port conflict** — check for conflicts on `3307` (MySQL), `8080` (app), `9092` (Kafka), `8200` (Schema Registry), `8100` (Kafka UI): `netstat -ano | findstr :8080`.

 ---